beakerandjake/quote-hero/README.md

 ![product-screenshot]

-quote-hero is game where you attempt to match as many Wikiquote pages as possible using random words.
+quote-hero is a game where you attempt to match as many Wikiquote pages as possible using random words.
 Adding more words gives you a higher score, but is risky because you may not match any pages.
 Depending on how confident you are in your set of words you can choose an exact match or a forgiving match.

 quote-hero is made up of several applications orchestrated with Docker Compose: